-- 6.3.1 It was found from the ecological survey that among all the recorded flights of the Mai Po Village Egretry, only limited proportion of breeding ardeid flightlines (approximately 33%) would fly across the Application Site, and about 20% of the flightlines were recorded flying above the low-rise buildings of the proposed layout.
-These flightlines could be summarized as an Ardeid Flight Zone covering the northeastern part of the Application Site as mention in Section 5 (Figure 5.2).
+6.3.1 It was found from the ecological survey that among all the recorded flights of the Mai Po Village Egretry, only limited proportion of breeding ardeid flightlines (approximately 33%) would fly across the Application Site, and the obstruction of all flightlines is avoided.
+These flightlines could be summarized as an Ardeid Flight Zone covering the northeastern part of the Application Site as mentioned in Section 5 (Figure 5.2).
 This Ardeid Flight Zone encompassed all recorded flights within the Application Site.
-In addition, only 2% of the flights were recorded at heights between 5m and 10m, while the majority of flights were recorded at heights exceeding 10m.
+In addition, only 2% of the flights were recorded at heights exceeding 5m with the major flight height of 10m, while the majority of flights were recorded at heights exceeding 10m with the major flight height of 15m.
 To minimize disturbances to the flights of breeding ardeids from the Mai Po Village egretry, the height of building structures within the ardeid flight zone should be limited.
-A Hight Restriction Zone for building structures, covering the Ardeid Flight Zone within the Application Site, is thus established (Figure 6.1). - 6.3.2 Adjustments of the building layout have therefore been made to accommodate the Height Restriction Zone.
+A Hight Restriction Zone for building structures, covering the Ardeid Flight Zone within the Application Site, is thus established (Figure 6.1).

+- 6.3.2 Adjustments to the building layout have therefore been made to accommodate the Height Restriction Zone.
 For buildings within the Height Restriction Zone, their rooftop would be limited to about 10m in height.
 There will be some necessary ancillary facilities on the rooftop, but those ancillary facilities would be located on the far side from the egretry and the maximum height would not exceed 15m, to achieve a stepping configuration.
 The design of these buildings ensures the preservation of sufficient air space, allowing for unobstructed sight lines and space for escalation for ardeids flying through the Application Site.
-Building T1 is the only mid-rise building of the present application and is located completely outside the Height Restriction Zone (which represents the Ardeid Flight Zone across the Application Site as shown in Figure 6.1).
+The positioning of those facilities is also strategically arranged to avoid any obstruction of the recorded flightlines C &D. Building T1 is the only mid-rise building of the present application and is located completely outside the Height Restriction Zone (which represents the Ardeid Flight Zone across the Application Site as shown in Figure 6.1).
 These design considerations could avoid impacts on most of the breeding ardeid flights from the Mai Po Village egretry across the Application Site.
-By preserving this air space, the impacts to the egretry's flight line can be minimized to an acceptable level.

-6.3.3 The proposed Height Restrict Zone has optimized the available space to prevent impacts on the identified flight zone and has included measures to reduce any potential effects to an acceptable level.
+By preserving this air space, the impacts to the egretry's flight line can be minimized to an acceptable level. - 6.3.3 The proposed Height Restrict Zone has optimized the available space to prevent impacts on the identified flight zone and has included measures to reduce any potential effects to an acceptable level.
 It draws on the mitigation strategies outlined in Agreement No. CE 20/2021 (CE) for the first phase of development in the New Territories North - San Tin / Lok Ma Chau Development Node (Figure 6.2).
 This includes ensuring adequate separation between the building layout of the current application site and the Mai Po Village Egretry.
 The continuity and integrity of the mitigation plan from the EIA have been carefully incorporated into the latest design scheme to prevent any obstruction of flight paths resulting from the proposed development.
 A flight corridor located above the proposed height restriction zone in this application, along with the designated nonbuilding area in the Technopole EIA, will help preserve essential airspace for breeding ardeids traveling north from the Mai Po Village Egretry to key wetland habitats in the WCA.